tangrams/tangram-docs/pages/sources.md

 Note that these names are _case-sensitive_.
 As of v0.2, Tangram supports either tiled or untiled datasources.

+Note: Tangram expects tiles in `TopoJSON` or `GeoJSON` formats to contain latitude-longitude coordinates.

 #### url
 Required _string_.
 Specifies the source's _URL_.
 No default.